modx-pro/Docs/docs/en/components/fetchit/index.md

   - [How to connect to the repository](https://en.modstore.pro/faq)
 - Official repository [modx.com](https://modx.com/extras/package/fetchit)

-Or you can build a package from the component repository on [GitHub](https://github.com/GulomovCreative/FetchIt)
+Or you can build a package from the extra repository on [GitHub](https://github.com/GulomovCreative/FetchIt)